Legal Insights: Is ADHD Considered a Disability in the UK?

 Legal Rights and Obligations

-In the context of workplace accommodations, employers in the United Kingdom are legally obligated to consider reasonable adjustments for employees with neurodevelopmental conditions.
+Employers in the United Kingdom are legally obligated to consider reasonable accommodations for employees with neurodevelopmental conditions when providing workplace accommodations.

 This includes individuals with ADHD, as it is recognised as a disability under the Equality Act 2010.